Want to find out more? Take a look at our FAQs or watch our videos:

 So, to ensure you have a choice, register on your employer's childcare voucher scheme today – and receive a voucher before the closing date - and give yourself the luxury of time to work out what’s best for you and your family, based on your circumstances.

 What if I’m on Maternity leave?

 Is this your first child?

-If so, you and your partner (if you have one) can register for your employer’s childcare voucher schemes as soon as your baby is born, but you must receive a voucher by 5 April 2018.
+If so, you and your partner (if you have one) can register for your employer’s childcare voucher schemes as soon as your baby is born, but you must have a voucher taken from your pay by the closing date.
+If you will still be on maternity/paternity leave by the closing date, ask your employer if they’re willing to use a paid ‘Keep in touch day’ or a days’ annual leave to fund a voucher for the minimum amount – with Computershare it’s £20.

-If your first baby is born after April 2018, you won't be able to join your employer's childcare voucher scheme.
+If your first baby is born after the closing date, you won't be able to join your employer's childcare voucher scheme as it will be closed to new entrants.
+TFC will be you only option, assuming you’re eligible.

 More than one child?